codecrafters-io/grep-tester/docs/grep-breakdown.md

 ## Recursive search

 When `grep` is passed the `-r` flag, it searches through the given directory and its subdirectories recursively.
-It processes each file line by line and prints out all matching lines to stdout with a `<filename>:` prefix.
+It processes each file line by line and prints all matching lines to stdout with a `<filename>:` prefix.
 Example usage:

 ```bash
 # This prints any lines that match search_pattern from multiple files